Quenched properties of the Spectral Form Factor: Results for many-body systems

 We start by considering the simplest case of ``Poissonian spectra", meaning i.i.d. energy levels.
 If one considers the consecutive gap ratios:

 there is an analytical prediction for uncorrelated energies which reads

 which our model satisfies.

-An archetypal such case, which displays a rich phase diagram in (complex) temperature, is the Random Energy Model (REM) \cite{derrida1981random}, which can be defined through its spectrum; $2^L=\mathcal{D}$ i.i.d. energy levels drawn at random from a Gaussian law $\sim \mathcal{N}(0,1/L)$.
+An archetypal such case, which displays a rich phase diagram in (complex) temperature, is the Random Energy Model (REM) \cite{derrida1981random}, which can be defined through its spectrum; $2^L=\mathcal{D}$ i.i.d. energy levels drawn at random from a Gaussian law { $\sim \mathcal{N}(0,L/2)$}.
 For this model we tested the validity of the Gaussian assumption \cite{kabluchko2014complex} by obtaining the empirical distribution of $Y$ by sampling the $\mathrm{SFF}$ which we calculated at one time in the plateau over different disorder realizations.
 The result is shown in Fig.~\ref{fig:Poissonian Spectrum - Gumbel Instance Averaging (Plateau)}

 It is well known that the ensemble average of the SFF obtained over such spectra should exhibit an early-time slope which depends on the details of the system (the distribution of the levels in this case), followed by a plateau.
-For the REM the (annealed) SFF at $\beta=0$ can be shown to be
+For the REM the averaged SFF at $\beta=0$ can be shown to be

 The connected correlations starts from zero as it is always the case but with an increasingly rapid rate as the size increases, it saturates to a constant, signaling the absence of correlations between energy levels.
-The quenched SFF in the thermodynamic limit has been calculated by Derrida \cite{derrida1991zeroes} which for $\beta \leq \beta_c/2 = \sqrt{\log 2}$ reads: \beq \frac{\langle \log {\mathrm{ SFF}}(t) \rangle}{L} =

-\eeq and $t_c=\sqrt{2 \log 2-\beta^2}$.
-In Fig.~\ref{fig:SFF_REM} we show this result and in the inset the fact that the plateau has corrections $-\frac{\gamma}{L}$ as in Eq.~(\ref{eq:QA}).
+The quenched SFF in the thermodynamic limit has been calculated by Derrida \cite{derrida1991zeroes} which for $\beta \leq \beta_c/2 = \sqrt{\ln 2}$ reads: \beq \lim_{L\to\infty} f_q(t) = {\frac{1}{\ln 2} } \eeq and $t_c=\sqrt{2 \ln 2-\beta^2}$.
+In Fig.~\ref{fig:SFF_REM} we show this result and in the inset the fact that the plateau has corrections $-\frac{\gamma}{(L\ln 2)}$ as in Eq.~(\ref{eq:QA}).
 Eqs.~(\ref{eq:REMSFF}) and (\ref{SFF_quenched_REM}) show that at high enough temperature in the complex plane, quenched equals annealed as we anticipated, despite the large fluctuations of the SFF.